-Food Processing and Manufacturing
+Food Processing and Manufacturing Industry in Northern Colorado

 The Food Processing and Manufacturing industry cluster includes the manufacturing of foods for animal or human consumption.
 In addition to finished processed food and beverage products, this also includes protein processing and refining of agricultural products (grain, oil seeds), as well as the manufacturing of metal and glass containers for food and beverage distribution.